Soil conservation: How veganism promotes sustainable agricultural practices

 Southeast Asia: Deforestation for palm oil plantations and logging.

-Practical tips for reducing emissions through diet
+Practical tips for soil conservation through veganism

-Tip 2: Prioritise local and seasonal foods
+Tip 2: Support local and organic farmers

 Tip 3: Minimise food waste